C++11: User-defined literals

-OutputType some_variable = "1234"_ssuffix; // Uses the 'const char*' overload.
+MyOutput a = "1234"_suf; // Uses the 'const char*' overload.

-OutputType some_variable = u8"1234"_ssuffix; // Uses the 'const char*' overload.
+MyOutput b = u8"1234"_suf; // Uses the 'const char*' overload.

-OutputType some_variable = L"1234"_ssuffix; // Uses the 'const wchar_t*' overload.
+MyOutput c = L"1234"_suf; // Uses the 'const wchar_t*' overload.

-OutputType some_variable = u"1234"_ssuffix; // Uses the 'const char16_t*' overload.
+MyOutput d = u"1234"_suf; // Uses the 'const char16_t*' overload.

-OutputType some_variable = U"1234"_ssuffix; // Uses the 'const char32_t*' overload.
+MyOutput e = U"1234"_suf; // Uses the 'const char32_t*' overload.

 There is no alternative template form.
 Character literals are defined similarly.

 Multithreading memory model

 C++11 standardizes support for multithreaded programming.

 There are two parts involved: a memory model which allows multiple threads to co-exist in a program and library support for interaction between threads.
 (See this article's section on threading facilities.)

 The memory model defines when multiple threads may access the same memory location, and specifies when updates by one thread become visible to other threads.

 Thread-local storage

 In a multi-threaded environment, it is common for every thread to have some unique variables.
 This already happens for the local variables of a function, but it does not happen for global and static variables.

 A new thread-local storage duration (in addition to the existing static, dynamic and automatic) is indicated by the storage specifier thread_local.

 Any object which could have static storage duration (i.e., lifetime spanning the entire execution of the program) may be given thread-local duration instead.
 The intent is that like any other static-duration variable, a thread-local object can be initialized using a constructor and destroyed using a destructor.